WPC CANADA POWERLIFTING - Lift How You Want to Lift

 Deadlift – a one piece lifting suit must be worn.
 It may be a singlet or a supportive lifting suit with the same rules as the squat lifting suit.
 Lifters do not have to wear a t-shirt under their suits in the deadlift.
 Knee sleeves or wraps are allowed.
 Baby powder may be used on the lifters legs.
 Water may also be allowed but oil, such as baby oil, is not allowed as it would get on the deadlift bar and make the grip slippery for the next lifters.

 All the rules are the same for the AWPC division as for the WPC/OPEN Division with the only difference being that the AWPC division is drug tested.
 Failure of a drug test or refusal to take a drug test results in a lifetime ban from AWPC competition.
 AWPC divisions are offered at local, National and at International competitions as well.
 AWPC meets are held at meet director’s discretion and can be either a complete meet or included as separate flights within a meet.
-At these meets 10% of the amateur lifters will be randomly chosen and tested.
 Because we offer the lifter a choice, drug free lifters have a division where only drug free lifters lift.
 Lifters must sign an Annual Waiver each year prior to their first weigh in of the year.
-The Annual Waiver requires the lifters to state they have never used Performance Enhancing Drugs, have not received hormone replacement therapy and specifically have never used any of the substances listed in the Annual Waiver Appendix A. The complete Annual Waiver can be downloaded HERE.
+The Annual Waiver requires the lifters to state they have never used Performance Enhancing Drugs, have not received hormone replacement therapy and specifically have never used any of the substances listed at this link.
+The Annual Waiver can be completed online.

 Raw – same rules for lifting equipment as in the open category